Battle of Remagen: Breakout

 When the Americans captured the Ludendorff Bridge on Wednesday 7 March, the Germans were caught completely by surprise and were unprepared to defend against it.
 The seizure of the bridge created a sudden added burden on German defenses and multiplied their confusion.
 They had been expecting a large build-up along the Rhine before a thrust across the river, and the breakthrough at Remagen meant that the beleaguered German forces lost a much-needed chance to regroup east of the Rhine.
-By the time the bridge collapsed 10 days later, more than 25,000 Allied troops had crossed the Ludendorff Bridge and three tactical bridges in the area above and below Remagen.
+By the time the bridge collapsed 10 days later, more than 25,000 Allied troops had crossed the Ludendorff Bridge and three tactical bridges in the area above and below Remagen had been built.
 By then the Remagen bridgehead was 8 mi deep and 25 mi wide, including 11 km of the vital Ruhr-Frankfurt autobahn.
 The unexpected attack across the Rhine allowed Eisenhower to change his plans to end the war.

 In the north, Montgomery's intelligence staff preparing for Operation Plunder estimated that their million-plus troops faced a seriously weakened Army Group H comprising about 85,000 troops and 35 tanks, but the actual numbers were likely much less.
 Army Group B commanded 27 seriously weakened divisions under the 5th Panzer Army (without significant armor), the 7th Army, and 15th Army, but many of its forces had been sent south to help contain the Remagen bridgehead, which made the other crossings during Operation Plunder in late March easier.

-On Monday, 19 March, Eisenhower ordered nine First Army divisions already across the river to prepare to join General George Patton's Third Army after it crossed the Rhine.
+On Monday, 19 March, Eisenhower ordered nine First Army divisions already across the river to prepare to join Patton's Third Army after it crossed the Rhine.
 Patton was determined to get his Third Army across the Rhine before his archrival Montgomery, whom he loathed and despised.